 Let us explain with an example.

-While you can track Jane as a new lead from a sales perspective and track her conversion from a marketing perspective, you can’t correlate the two data points.
+While you can track Ella as a new lead from a sales perspective and track her conversion from a marketing perspective, you can’t correlate the two data points.

 That means you can’t be sure what’s driving those new leads.
 And while you can track conversions, you can’t link them to real people to see if they go on to become sales.